Bhagirathi-hub/project_l_bhagirathi_rao/README.md

-The checkpoint folder was too big to upload on the github repository hence I have uploaded it on my google drive in the folder named "checkpoints" here is the link to my google drive : https://drive.google.com/file/d/12DgZdryxTDLMpmzzQY9ULdNlOW2URmz-/view?usp=sharing
+The checkpoint folder was too big to upload on the github repository hence I have uploaded it on my google drive in the folder named "final_weights.pth" here is the link to my google drive : https://drive.google.com/file/d/12DgZdryxTDLMpmzzQY9ULdNlOW2URmz-/view?usp=sharing

 # project_l_bhagirathi_rao